KTHAG1814/kollektivkollen/README.md

-kollektivkollen
+Kollektivkollen
 ===============

-Kollektivkollen is a schoolproject about sustainability
+Kollektivkollen is a schoolproject about sustainability.